Quantcast

 • Imagine a straight line through Orion’s belt.

-• Move your eyes left (south) until you come to a very bright star—that’s Sirius, the nose of the dog.
+• Move your eyes left (south) until you reach a very bright star—Sirius, the dog’s nose.

 • Look farther south to find a triangle of stars that marks the dog’s hindquarters.